Fabian Debora: Substance abuse

-After joining a gang, Deborah began using drugs in high school.
-He began with marijuana, but after smoking crack laced Marijuana he began smoking crack.
+After joining a gang, Debora began using drugs in high school.
+He began with marijuana, but after smoking crack-laced marijuana, he began smoking crack.
 Eventually, he became addicted to methamphetamines.
 The substance abuse worsened his situation at home and his relationship with his mother.
 After he threatened her one-day, she reported it to the police, yet stated she just wanted him to get help for his drug problem.
 He participated in a one-year rehabilitation program, yet failed to pass drug tests several times, leading to going back to jail.
 After attempting to commit suicide in 2006, Debora had a religious experience where he says he interacted with God.
 This led him to go to rehab again and has been sober ever since, and went to school for drug counseling.
 He is now certified by the state of California to be a licensed drug counselor.

 Art

 Despite not having an MFA, Debora has the skills of a masterful painter.
 He began using art as a form of self expression while in middle school by drawing during class in order to help him cope with living in the impoverished Boyle Heights housing projects with an absent father.
 When he joined a gang, he went under the name “spade” and began to be a graffiti tagger.
 He used graffiti as well as a form of artistic expression and unknowingly was working on his craft.
 Once he was older, in between being in and out of jail, he became a tattoo artist, giving tattoos to get extra cash through his art.
-Fabian began painting murals throughout his community and since 1997 has produced over seven murals throughout the L.A. area and many more throughout various different cities.
-Eventually, Fabian mastered acrylic painting, which is the medium he uses for most of his work.
-Fabian studied under Vincent Valdez for three months, where he learned all techniques he needed to perfect his talent.
-Now, Fabian has won several awards for his art and is extremely reputable and famous in the Chicano community, and is currently trying to have his art recognized by mainstream culture.
+Debora began painting murals throughout his community and since 1997 has produced over seven murals throughout the L.A. area and many more throughout various different cities.He took up acrylic painting, which is the medium he uses for most of his work.
+Debora studied under Vincent Valdez for three months.
+He has won several awards for his art.